richardbm42uk/RBMmacOSUpdate/README.md

 The policy to deploy this automatically should run outside of working hours to prevent disruption

+###### Before deployment, either add the credentials for an appropriate API user credentials to the script, or otherwise use variables to pass these from the policy

 - Ideally the script should only be scoped to Macs that have already Downloaded the macOS update in order to minimise execution time and disruption to users
 	- This can be done using the EA and a Smart Group with criteria RBM-SoftwareUpdateEA 'Like' Downloaded